mingqi2014/mingqi2014.github.io/README.md

 #Copyright

 This is a open-source project that I am willing to share.
 But PLEASE ask for permission before using my personal information, including my profile, photos, online-only writings and articles.
+You can contact me via xmq14@tsinghua.org.cn.

 #Acknowledgement